intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 At the very least, however, we must examine our work for negative impact on end users, and take steps to mitigate it where encountered.
 In particular, when we've identified a conflict between the interests of end users and other stakeholders, we should err on the side of protecting end users.

 Note that "negative impact on end users" is not defined in this document; that is something that the relevant body (e.g., Working Group) needs to discuss and come to consensus on.
 Merely asserting that something is harmful is not adequate.
-The converse is also true, though; it's not permissible to avoid identifying harms, nor is it acceptable to ignore them when brought to our attention.
+The converse is also true, though; it's not good practice to avoid identifying harms, nor is it acceptable to ignore them when brought to our attention.

 The IAB and IETF have already established a body of guidance for situations where this sort of conflict is common, including (but not limited to) {{?RFC7754}} on filtering, {{?RFC7258}} and {{?RFC7624}} on pervasive surveillance, {{?RFC7288}} on host firewalls, and {{?RFC6973}} regarding privacy considerations.

 Much of that advice has focused on maintaining the end-to-end properties of a connection {{?RFC3724}}.
-This does not mean that our responsibility to users stops there; decisions might affect users in other ways.
+This does not mean that our responsibility to end users stops there; decisions might affect them in other ways.
 For example, data collection by various applications even inside otherwise secure connections is a major problem on the Internet today.
 Also, inappropriate concentration of power on the Internet has become a concerning phenomenon -- one that protocol design might have some influence upon.

 ## Handling Conflicting End User Needs {#conflict}